Political positions of Ron DeSantis: Russian invasion of Ukraine

 In 2014 and 2015 he supported sending weapons to Ukraine to counter Russia, and reproached President Obama, saying he had no effective strategy in the face of Putin's aggression on Eastern European countries.
-In 2023, he questioned US involvement in Ukraine and described Russia's hostility against NATO countries as not serious.
-At the same time, however, he reiterated criticism that the Obama administration did not deliver lethal weapons to Ukraine at the time and thus the U.S. did not show strength against Russia.
+In 2023, he questioned US involvement in Crimea or the borderlands of Ukraine, and described Russian military action against NATO countries as not imminent.
+At the same time, he reiterated criticism that the Obama administration did not deliver lethal weapons to Ukraine at the time and thus the U.S. did not show strength against Russia.

 DeSantis denounced the 2022 Russian invasion of Ukraine and praised the Ukrainian resistance.
 On March 1, he said that President Biden was going too easy on Russia, and that Biden should apply sanctions to the Russian oil industry.

-In a February 20, 2023 appearance on Fox & Friends, DeSantis said he thought the Biden administration had a blank check policy regarding its support toward Ukraine and that Russia did not pose a threat to Europe.
+In a February 20, 2023 appearance on Fox & Friends, DeSantis said he thought the Biden administration had a blank check policy regarding its support toward Ukraine and that Russia has not come close to attacking NATO countries.
 He called on the Biden administration to articulate a clear strategic objective and not to pursue a policy of open-ended funding for Ukraine.
-Also during the interview he would criticize President Joe Biden for visiting Ukraine and said he thought Russia was hostile but that China was a larger threat.
+Also during the interview he criticized President Joe Biden for visiting Ukraine without doing "anything to secure our own border here at home", and said he thought Russia was hostile but that China was a larger threat.
 DeSantis has also expressed support in the belief that Putin would refrain from other invasions, particularly into NATO countries; his comments notably contrasted from Mike Pence, who took a more hawkish view onto Ukraine and believed that Putin would attack other countries regardless of their membership in NATO.

+After the International Criminal Court issued an arrest warrant for Putin and Maria Lvova-Belova, DeSantis mirrored the ICC in deeming Putin a war criminal.
+DeSantis clarified that his prior statements were not meant to excuse Russia or reduce U.S. involvement but rather to oppose more involvement and to oppose American troops in the Ukraine conflict, and he said the world should hold Putin accountable.